kyleham12/cs156proj/README.md

 # Music_Recommender_System

-Requirements:
-+ pip install streamlit
+# Requirements: Please install all necessary dependencies in the dependencies.txt file
 + pip install spotipy
 + pip3 install jupyter
-+ if jupyter not open https://stackoverflow.com/questions/35313876/after-installing-with-pip-jupyter-command-not-found
 + pip install -U nltk
 + pip install scikit-learn
 + pip install -U flask-cors

-+ Run python file with (python -m streamlit run app.py) [old]
++ npm install (make sure you have Node.js)

+# Running website
++ Clone the GitHub project if not provided code files
++ Open Model_Training.ipynb and use jupyter notebook to run all commands in it to get the df.pkl, similarity.pkl, and svc.pkl files
++ Once all pkl files are created run python app.py
-+ Get latest frontend
++ (Optional) Getting the latest GitHub Front-end:
   + cd client
   + npm run build
-  + if you don't have npm then run (npm install)
   + cd ..
   + python app.py